9.2 - Admin Enforcement Remedies

 Financial Institution Data Match (FIDM)

-Based upon the PRWORA, each state is required to develop and operate an in-state FIDM program similar to the MSFIDM program conducted by the OCSE.
+Based upon the PRWORA, each state is required to develop and operate an in-state FIDM program similar to the MSFIDM program conducted by the OCSS.

 Unclaimed Properties

-On a quarterly basis, the Wyoming Child Support Program matches files of delinquent non-custodial parents against those Wyoming citizens with funds held by the Wyoming Unclaimed Property Division.
-If there is a complete match with both name and social security number, the funds are intercepted by the Wyoming Child Support Program and applied to the non-custodial parent’s child support debt(s) by the SDU.
-If there is a partial match (e.g. Robert instead of Bob), then the District CSE Manager receives a partial match report from the State CSE Office.
+On a quarterly basis, the Wyoming CSP matches files of delinquent non-custodial parents against those Wyoming citizens with funds held by the Wyoming Unclaimed Property Division.
+If there is a complete match with both name and social security number, the funds are intercepted by the Wyoming CSP and applied to the non-custodial parent’s child support debt(s) by the SDU.
+If there is a partial match (e.g. Robert instead of Bob), then the District CSP Manager receives a partial match report from the State CSP Office.
 At that point, the information shall be researched to determine if there is an actual match before intercepting the funds.

 Enforcement Suppressions